chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 UnknownError: Unable to determine error cause: Command did not exit gracefully
 ```

-- Examine the logs from bastion(/hab/a2_deploy_workspace/logs/a2ha-run.log) or from frontend/backend nodes in svc-load.log (or) automate-ctl.log in /hab/var/automate-ha/
+- Examine the logs from bastion (/hab/a2_deploy_workspace/logs/a2ha-run.log) or from frontend/backend nodes in svc-load.log (or) automate-ctl.log in /hab/var/automate-ha/
-- if you found that `sysctl: command not found`
+- If you found that `sysctl: command not found`
 - Follow the below steps

 #### Solution

 - In logs check for which module it prompted an error.
-- ssh into the node and check if the `sysctl` utility is available by running `sysctl -a`.
+- SSH into the node and check if the `sysctl` utility is available by running `sysctl -a`.
 - If `Command 'sysctl' not found` , try installing the pkg.